lewisHome/CarND-MPC-Project/README.md

       epsi[t+1] = psi[t] - psides[t] + v[t] * delta[t] / Lf * dt

 Here `[t]` is the current time and `[t+1]` is the susequent time step which is `dt` seconds later.

 `x_` , `y_` and `psi_` describe the position and orientation of the vehicle.

 `v` is the velocity of the vehicle
 `a` is the acceleration of the vehicle
-`delta` is the steering anfle of the vehicle
+`delta` is the steering angle of the vehicle

 `cte` is the cross track error this describes how far the vehicle is from the road center line `epsi` is the orientation error and describes how far the vehicle angle deviates from the angle of the road centre line